vidiff/vidiff-documentation-and-issues/README.md

 ## Defining a scenario function

 It corresponds to the `entry` parameter in your scenario definition in your `.vidiffrc` file.
+It must be present on both compared branches but can be different as new features often mean new visual and functionnal tests.

 ```js
 async function scenario(browser, takeScreenshot, baseUrl) {